cwchentw/lightweight-cms/content/write-posts.md

 ## Choose a Programming Editor

-Markdowns represents a simple and lightweight markup language without programming logic.
-Any programming editor will suffice.
+Markdown represents a simple and lightweight markup language without programming logic.
+Any programming editor should suffice.
 [VS Code](https://code.visualstudio.com/), a free and cross-platform editor, is popular among web programmers and suitable for Markdown as well.

 ## Save Posts

 Posts are saved in a content directory, which default is *content*.
-You may change the name of a content directory with **CONTENT_DIRECTORY** the variable in *setting.php*.

 If you are going to upgrade your mdcms snapshot, you should save posts to a directory other than *content*.
 See [this guide](/howto/how-to-upgrade-mdcms/) for more information.